WeAreDevo/Many-Valued-Modal-Tableau/README.md

 - [Install Miniconda](https://doi.org/10.1007/978-94-017-2794-5)
 - Open a terminal or Anaconda Prompt window.
 Navigate to the root folder of this repo and execute the comand: ```conda env create -f environment.yml ```
 - Activate the new environment by executing the commad: `conda activate mvml`
-- Run the python file with `python main.py -e "<expression>"`, where `<expression>` is the propositional modal formula you wish to check is valid. `<expression>` should only contain well formed combinations of strings denoting
+- Run the python file with `python main.py -e "<expression>"`, where `<expression>` is the propositional modal formula you wish to check is valid.

+### Note
+`<expression>` should only contain well formed combinations of strings denoting:
   -  propositional variables, which must match the regex `[p-z]\d*` (i.e. begin with a letter between "p" and "z", followed by a string of zero or more decimal digits)
   - a truth value from the specified algebra (see configurations below)
   - a connective such as `"&"`, `"|"`, `"->"`, `"[]"`, `"<>"` (These corrrespond respectively to the syntactic objects $\land, \lor, \supset, \Box, \Diamond$ as presented in [[2]](#2))
+  - Matching parentheses `"("`,`")"`.

+If some matching parentheses are not present, the usual order of precedence for propositional formulas is assumed.

 ## Configurations
 By default, the class of frames in which validity is checked is the class of all $\mathcal{H}$-frames[^1], where $\mathcal{H}$ is the three-valued heyting algebra.
 To specify another finite heyting algebra, create a json file in the `algebra_specs` directory with the following format: